chrisjrob/chrisjrob.github.io/_posts/2008-06-24-ltsp-scanning.md

 tags: [scan, linux, ltsp]
 ---

 Since upgrading to LTSP5, our scanning has ceased to work.
-I have created a Work in Progress page called LTSP5 Scanning.
+I have created a Work in Progress page called [LTSP5 Scanning[({% post_url 2009-11-18-ltsp5-scanning %}).
 Having worked through the instructions contained on that page, scanning is still not working.
 The logs show that the request `scanimage -L` is being detected by the client and the client is confirming that the LTSP server has permission, but it is then failing with:

 <!--more-->